vmouchakis/dl-project/README.md

 # install the required python packages
 pip3 install -r requirements.txt

+# download `flickr8k` folder from Google Drive
 ```

 Before running the application, the notebook `image_captioning.ipynb` should be used to generate the necessary files.
+Not a must, as the dataset files are already in this repo.

 To run the application copy the following command
 ```